The “Chinese hamburger” may be having a moment.

 Big Plate Chicken at Silkway Halal Cuisine. | Photo: Carolyn B. Heller

 In this traditional dish from Xinjiang province, chunks of on-the-bone chicken, green peppers, and potatoes braise in a mildly spicy tomato sauce infused with star anise, cumin and chilies.

 The server brings a separate plate of broad flat noodles ($3) and dumps them into the stew, tossing until the white pasta shines red from the peppery sauce.
 You can have the chicken without the noodles, but why?

 Where southern and eastern China grows rice, the north and west are wheat-raising regions, giving rise to buns, breads, and in Xinjiang, a baked flatbread resembling a South Asian naan.

 At Silkway Halal, this crisp, puffy, sesame seed-topped bread is an essential accompaniment to many dishes, particularly the stewy Big Plate Chicken.
 You’ll want to use that naan to mop up every bit of the sauce.

 Xinjiang-style naan at Silkway Halal Cuisine. | Photo: Carolyn B. Heller

 Want more of the west?

-Other places to sample western Chinese dishes in Richmond include Beijiang Restaurant (in the same Alexandra Road mall as Old Xian’s Food), as well as Xi’an Cuisine and Xinjiang Delicious Food in the Richmond Public Market.
+Other places to sample western Chinese dishes in Richmond include Beijiang Restaurant, as well as Xi’an Cuisine in the Richmond Public Market.
 R&H Chinese Food in the Lansdowne Centre makes roujiamo, as does O’Tray Noodle in President Plaza.